Sunflower Fields in Middle Tennessee and Nashville Area

 Springfield, TN 37172

+A festival dedicated to sunflowers?!
+Sign me up!
 Red River Farms is located just 30 minutes north of Nashville, in Springfield.
-They actually have a Sunflower festival on July 6-8.
-Admission is $12 per person and kids under 4 are free.
+Their annual Sunflower festival runs July 10-12.
+Admission is $15 per person and kids under 4 are free.
 They will have vendors, a hayride to the fields, photo ops and helicopter rides!
 There will also be a sunflower maze.
 They grow fresh produce, so grab that as well to stock your fridge.
 Be sure and add this to your calendar!

 Big Sky Farms